What’s New in v1.14: Data Engineering Path & Performance Improvements!

 - Removed the old data visualization course that was replaced with two new courses in November.

-- Fixed other minor errors in various missions.
+- Fixed other minor errors in various lessons.

 - Fixed a bug where certificates are not generated for some users.